 Manual on Independence, Impartiality and Integrity of Justice: A Thematic Compilation of International Standards, Policies and Best Practices

-Within the program, the group of ten judges created the publication “Manual on Independence, Impartiality and Integrity of Justice: A Thematic Compilation of International Standards, Policies and Best Practices.
+Within the program, the group of ten judges created the publication “Manual on Independence, Impartiality and Integrity of Justice: A Thematic Compilation of International Standards, Policies, and Best Practices.
 The Manual represents a systematic effort to survey relevant international standards applicable to the judiciary.
 The main goal of the Manual is to constitute an easy-to-use reference tool to facilitate the day-to-day work of judges both in the region and worldwide.
 The Manual provides easily accessible, substantive legal support for issues related to the status, work, rights, and responsibilities of judges.
 For example, Section II.8 of the Manual assembles all relevant international standards which establish and clarify the principle of judicial independence in the administration of justice.
 Judges needing to justify their role in administration can quickly access the necessary underlying legal support.

 The Manual represents an extraordinary commitment of time and effort by the Network judges who participated in this project.
 They undertook extensive independent research and editing, coming together periodically at the Institute to coordinate and collaborate on their work.
 We are deeply indebted to them for their commitment, skill, and insight both in the conceptualization and actualization of this project.